Stephen King: Alcoholism, Drug Addiction and Fame

 After graduating high school, King studied for an English degree at the University of Maine.
 During his time there, he discovered that mind-altering substances helped him to escape from his terrifying mental reality.
-It is common for people with emotional distress and psychological problems to turn to drugs and Alcohol, especially in response to childhood trauma.
+When it comes to Alcohol or recreational drug use, there is typically an inescapable risk of developing a drug addiction.
+It is common for people with emotional and psychological problems to turn to drugs and Alcohol, especially in response to childhood trauma.

-He began taking drugs such as Speed, Marijuana and LSD.
+He began taking drugs such as Speed, Marijuana and LSD, which only resulted in drug addiction.
 About a month prior to his graduation, King was arrested after binge drinking at a nearby bar and stealing traffic cones.
 Such an arrest seems certainly innocent; however, this was a clear-cut warning of the more concerning behavior to come.

 ‘The nail in my wall would no longer support the weight of the rejection slips… I replaced the nail with a spike and went on writing.’